A great day out at the Countess of Warwick’s Country Show

 We had a fantastic day out at the Countess of Warwick’s Country Show at Little Easton in west Essex.
 What an absolute gem of a place and a really excellent traditional show set in the beautiful Essex countryside.
 There was a great live band, vintage cars and tractors, livestock, dog shows, more food than you could eat in a life time and a horticultural show – I am a sucker for these!
 I love the displays of veg, cakes and jams proudly displaying their winning rosettes!

 It was just what we needed – a respite from the past week’s DIY efforts to get us into the next working week.
+The band at Countess of Warwick’s Country Show played for hours, giving us an excuse to sit in the sunshine and drink Prosecco!

 We are getting there with our frugal DIY efforts.
 You wouldn’t believe the amount of work that went into making this: